jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch2.md

 </div>

-> Virtually all the people outside of the system of resurrecting teenagers, whose face we can see, is a plain Homs-looking human.
-This includes every single Citizen of the City.
+> Virtually all the people outside of the system of resurrecting teenagers, whose face we can see, is a plain-looking human (like a Homs, Ardanian, or Leftherian).
+This includes *every single Citizen* of the City.
 The absence of other racial features is awfully conspicuous.

 > There are exceptions within Moebius: X, Y, and Z are something else entirely, and M is kind of a unique case.
-And to be fair, the only other faces of Moebius we get to see are C, D, J, K, N, and S (A doesn't count); that leaves 15 masked Consuls who could be anything (given sufficient helmet size... like, maybe U could be High Entia).
+But we've seen a lot of Consuls unmasked, and they all lack any special features: C, D, I, J, K, N, S, and T (and no idea whether A counts); that leaves just 13 masked Consuls who *might* have blue or grey skin or cat ears or feathers or are glowy (and barely any have helmets large enough to fit a High Entia).

 > There is a single other exception to all of this, which is Na'el.
 She is very Gormotti, to the point that it's hard to believe she's 3 generations descended from Noah and Mio (assuming the inter-breeding of Citizens causes special traits to recede).
 I'd easily believe she was adopted by Ghondor or Matthew's parents, except that she has a bloodied core crystal—in fact, that alone may cause the Gormotti traits to remain dominant (*because Nia, that's why*)